rdpate/helpfile/readme.md

 Help displays an overview of a command's purpose, options, version, and other closely related information.
 Help replaces the "options" of --help and --version and does not require executing files, which may be non-functional or untrusted.

 Help text is not a substitute for manual pages or other documentation.
-Help text is looked up by commands; a command name without a slash follows a $PATH lookup.
-The text itself can either be specified in a file alongside the executable or inside a self-contained script.
+Help text is looked up by filename; a name without a slash follows a $PATH lookup.
+The text itself can either be specified in a file or inside a self-contained script.

 Text Requirements